-Kasoff had an excellent eye for design and even though the company grew to be quite large and made many, many pieces, Kasoff oversaw all designs and continued to design pieces himself.
+Kasoff had an excellent eye for jewelry design and even though the company grew to be quite large and made many, many pieces, Kasoff oversaw alljewelry designs and continued to design pieces himself.

-Florenza jewelry was always sold with through wholesalers, who in turn sold the pieces to retailers, and many department stores throughout the United States carried Florenza.
+Florenza jewelry was always sold through wholesalers, who in turn sold the pieces to retailers, and many department stores throughout the United States carried Florenza designer jewelry.

-Dan Kassoff’s son, Larry, joined the business at about the time the company began using the name Florenza.
-The company continued to make jewelry and also branched out into manufacturins the designs of other jewelry companies, such as Weiss, Kramer, Coro, Capril and Carnegie.
+Dan Kassoff’s son, Larry, joined the jewelry business at about the time the company began using the name Florenza.
+The company continued to make jewelry and also branched out into manufacturing the designer jewelry of other jewelry companies, such as Weiss, Kramer, Coro, Capril and Carnegie.
 Florenza also made accessory items for cosmetics companies, starting with Estee Lauder, with items such as lipstick cases (marked “Florenza,” just like the jewelry.

 Larry closed the doors at Florenza in 1981, after he was seriously injured in a car accident.
 He has remained active in the vintage costume jewelry world, though, and has been particularly interested in archiving the designs and otherwise preserving the history of Florenza.
-Collectors have appreciated these efforts and will continue to do so.
+Collectors have appreciated these efforts and will continue to collect vintage Florenza Jewelry.

-The marks typically used on Florenza costume jewelry were “Florenza” in script or print with the copyright symbol.
+The marks typically used on Florenza vintage jewelry were “Florenza” in script or print with the copyright symbol.

-Florenza also made several pieces with parts that moved (such as the tail of a cheetah).
+Florenza jewelry company also made several pieces with parts that moved (such as the tail of a cheetah).
 These pieces are also in high demand among collectors, along with many of the figurals and a wide Florenza costume jewelry bracelets.
-The shell cameo pieces and any full sets are also highly collectible.
+The shell cameo pieces and any full sets are also highly collectible by vintage jewelry dealers.